 Don’t Underestimate Underwriting

 Med Supp insurance companies can use medical underwriting to decide whether or not to accept your client’s application.
 If they buy a plan during their open enrollment period, however, they can buy any plan their desired company sells.
 Health conditions rarely factor into a policy’s premium, but clients can be charged a higher rate for being a smoker.
-Help your clients prepare for underwriting with our guide

 How to Switch Med Supp Plans